 Svi is one of those players that is a better pro prospect than college basketball player, at nearly 6’8 with a great outside shot.
-He is the one of the youngest seniors in the country, but has three years of regular minutes under his belt.
+He is one of the youngest seniors in the country but has three years of regular minutes under his belt.
 An underrated athlete, Mykhaliuk should be one of the top scorers on a young Kansas team.

 71. Kevin Hervey (UT Arlington, Senior Forward)